 Jake Rinaldi (2016) - After completing his Bachelor’s degree at Williams College, where he spent time studying in China, he received an internship at CICC, one of China’s largest banks.
 He recently was named a Herchel Smith Fellow with a full scholarship to the University of Cambridge for a graduate program in the United Kingdom and is planning to enroll there in the Fall of 2020.

-Ireland Gilmore (2016) - After graduating from the University of Connecticut in just 3 1/2 years as a Dean’s List student, she will be attending Law School at UConn in the fall.
+Ireland Gilmore (2016) - Graduated from the University of Connecticut in just 3 1/2 years as a Dean’s List student and is evaluating her future options.

 Eunices Franco (2016) - Graduated from the University of Connecticut with a degree in Health Science and was a Dean’s List student.
 She has been admitted to a Master’s program in Public Health at UConn.